Is BNP’s Tarique Rahman the change post-Hasina Bangladesh is looking for?

 “It seems a segment of the civil and military bureaucracy may support a BNP victory because they see it as a return to a familiar status quo, where they can protect their vested interests,” she said.

-For Rahman, however, the election is not just a contest for power, but a referendum on whether his return from exile marks a genuine break from the past or merely a familiar cycle under new leadership.
+For Rahman, however, the election is not just a contest for power, but a referendum on whether his return from exile marks a genuine break from the past or merely a familiar cycle under a new leadership.

 “If any unintentional mistakes were made while governing the country in the past, I sincerely apologise to the people,” he said in his address to the nation on Monday.
 “Learning from those mistakes, and building on our achievements, we want to create a safe Bangladesh for the present and future generations.”